slalom-saa/fit-stacks/docs/walkthrough/1. Design/overview.md

 [Introduction](#design) | [Use Cases](#use-cases) | [Service Contracts](#service-contracts)

-This section assumes that someone in the business analyst role has elicited and documented the business requirements.
-There are two key inputs to serviced design:
-1. A logical domain model and accompanying dictionary
-2. Documented business processes as flow charts

-In this phase, the business analyst and architect work together to build use cases and service contracts.
+This section uses the Slalom Rentals use case and documentation.
+Instead of going into detail about how we use the input to make the output, we will review what the outputs should be: use cases and service contracts.

 ## Use Cases